-Her deep expertise in conceptualizing learning pathways and education projects; in the facilitation of respectful, collaborative adult learning; in science content and pedagogical content knowledge; and in providing high-quality learning in distance environments has contributed to projects that have demonstrated statistically significant impacts at the teacher, leader, and student levels.
+Her deep expertise in conceptualizing learning pathways and education projects; in the facilitation of respectful, collaborative adult learning; and in providing high-quality learning in technology-enhanced environments has contributed to projects that have demonstrated statistically significant impacts at the teacher, leader, and student levels.

 Folsom was served by an Indian Education Assistance Act program as a child, which has driven her to focus on supporting learners from ethnic minorities, learners with exceptionalities, and learners who are not native English speakers.
 She began her career in education in high school, conducting research in a pharmacology lab and teaching K–5 students at a neighborhood environmental education center.
 In her free time, you’re likely to find her backpacking deep into the Sierra Nevada.